Ideas-on-Stage/ideasonstage.com/content/news/2018-02-16-the-darkest-hour-presentation-lessons.en.md

 He takes his first-ever ride on a London Underground train, and begins asking random citizens if they would fight the Nazis even if the odds were stacked against them?
 They reply in one clear, loud and vibrant voice: *“Never surrender!”*

-There and then, Churchill's decision to refuse peace talks with Hitler is strengthened.
+There and then, Churchill’s decision to refuse peace talks with Hitler is strengthened.
 He rushes to deliver what will become one of his most powerful speeches, taking into account these citizens’ words, quoting them and even crediting them by name.

 I loved this scene and frankly do not care whether it happened or not.
 In fact, it resembles the coaching advice I recently gave to the Senior Manager of an international company during one of our first sessions.
 As we explored the context of his annual strategy presentation, using Ideas on Stage methodologies like the ABCs (Audience, Burning Needs, Context), I gently guided him through a series of discovery questions.
 He soon realized he had only the vaguest sense of his audience: what was their experience?
 What did they most want and need from him in his speech?